PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

-**Story**
+## Story Plot Pieces
 - **Themes**:
-	- What makes a good character?
+	- What makes a person good?
-	- Better to be born good or overcome evil nature and become good?
+	- Better to be born good or overcome evil nature through great struggle?
-	- Most villains aren't purely evil, just have their own justifications
+	- Most villains aren't purely evil, just have their own justifications.
 - **Central Tension**: The Silver Flame is missing, the Lords of Dust are trying to free Rak Tulkesh
-	- ***Secret Plot***: The Mourning was caused by the Silver Flame itself.
+	- ***Plot Secret***: The Mourning was caused by the Silver Flame itself.
 		- Originally located in Cyre, it was discovered by the Lords of Dust and almost destroyed
-			- How was it discovered? *Eric's character*?
+			- How was it discovered?
 		- Caused the Mourning to protect itself, but used most of its power doing so
 		- Slowly burning out, Overlords are straining against their bonds, causing chaos across the world
 		- Requires a sacrifice of a morally "silver" (silver is a shade of gray) character to revive

+- **Significant Characters**
-- **Varyn "The Valiant" Walhardt**
+	- **Varyn "The Valiant" Grayburn**
 		- Last remaining Couatl, was too scared to sacrifice himself for the Silver Flame
 		- Formed Clan Flameforge to keep watch on the Overlords and their prisons
 			- Directly oppose actions of the Lords of Dust
 		- Clan Flameforge lost its original vision
 			- Varyn let it be run by people
 			- It started hunting all forms of evil, most forgot about its true origin
 			- Still worship Seberys
 		- Varyn left and wondered on his own for hundreds of years
 		- Was going to try to end his life when Bjorn's Father found him
 		- Carries around a fractured dragonshard fragment
 - Artifact 1
 	- Fractured Khyber Dragonshard & fragments
 	- Contains imprisoned consciousness of Rak Tulkesh